ejatuj/clinical_guideline_tool/clinical_guideline_tool:/README.md

 ## 🎓 Learning Journey

-As a doctor learning software engineering, this project taught me:
+As a doctor learning software engineering, I am using this project to learn:

 1. **Document Retrieval**: How search engines work under the hood
 2. **RAG Concepts**: Why retrieval + generation is powerful for healthcare